Unstructured-IO/unstructured/docs/source/index.rst

 :doc:`upstream_connectors`
   Connect to your favorite data storage platforms for an effortless batch processing of your files.

+:doc:`downstream_connectors`
+  Connect to your favorite data storage platforms to write you ingest results to..

 :doc:`metadata`
   Learn more about how metadata is tracked in the ``unstructured`` library.